 This 53-year-old patient from Hot Springs National Park, Arkansas was post breast augmentation surgery in 2001, performed in Newport Beach by another doctor.
 The patient was unhappy with the results of her previous surgery, which left her with significant complications.
 She had scar tissue present and the left pectoralis muscle was damaged resulting in feeling and seeing the breast implant.
 She wanted revisionary breast augmentation surgery.

-A scar on the lateral side of her left breast was causing tension and pulling of the skin causing an undesireable result and because of her very thin skin, rippling was highly visible.
+A scar on the lateral side of her left breast was causing tension and pulling of the skin causing an undesirable result and because of her very thin skin, rippling was highly visible.

 Markings, map the surgery in detail…. where the patient had “rippling” (being able to feel the breast implant).